 Migration & Visas

-Please note: the Federal Government has recently announced a number of important changes to immigration laws which will commence in 2024.
+Please note: the Federal Government recently announced a number of important changes to immigration laws which commenced in 2024.
 This page will updated regularly as those changes come into place.
 Please always refer to the Department of Home Affairs website for the very latest information.

 Navigating visas can be challenging.
 We have compiled our top tips for international students so that you can live, study and work in Australia legally and safely.